objecthub/swift-lisppad-ios/LispPad/Resources/Documentation/Libraries/(lispkit type).md

 &nbsp;&nbsp;&nbsp; _name-ref_
 &nbsp;&nbsp;&nbsp; _functions_`)`

-_name_ is a symbol and defines the name of the new type. _name?_ is a predicate for testing whether a given object is of type _name_. _make-name_ defines a constructor which returns a value representing the data of the new type. _name-ref_ is a function to unwrap values of type _name_.
+_name_ is a symbol.
+It defines the name of the new type and the identifier _name_ is bound to a type tag representing the new type. _name?_ is a predicate for testing whether a given object is of type _name_. _make-name_ defines a constructor which returns a value representing the data of the new type. _name-ref_ is a function to unwrap values of type _name_.
 It is optional and normally not needed since _functions_ can be declared such that the unwrapping happens implicitly.
 All functions defined via `define-type` take an object (usually called `self`) of the defined type as their first argument.

 There are two forms to declare a function as part of `define-type`: one providing access to `self` directly, and one only providing access to the unwrapped data value: